Louise Couldn’t Believe What Happened When She Changed This One Thing

 (It’s actually good for about 7.85kg over 6 weeks since we started on members on it in April!)

 Wanna give the #SELAD diet a go as part of our next 6 week transformation?
-We’re starting back up officially on Monday January 14th, but you can book a fast start space for the first week of 2019 by going here now: https://6weektransformationchallengedublin.com/join
+Go here now to sign up: https://6weektransformationchallengedublin.com/join